golang/website/_content/doc/modules/managing-dependencies.md

 the module as a dependency.

 To stop tracking all unused modules, run the [`go mod tidy` command](/ref/mod#go-mod-tidy).
-This command also may also add missing dependencies needed to build packages in your module.
+This command may also add missing dependencies needed to build packages in your module.

 ```
 $ go mod tidy